seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 So, as you can see, the whole process of scraping is very simple:

 1. Make a request and receive the promise.
-2. Add fulfillment handler to the promise.
+2. Add a fulfillment handler to the promise.
 3. Inside the handler traverse the response and parse the required data.
 4. If needed repeat from step 1.